Cougar Food Pantry

 • Toiletries and hygiene products (e.g., toothpaste, soap, feminine hygiene items)

-Grab and Go: Twice a week, stop by to pick up a ready-to-eat meal and small snack—great for busy days.
+Grab and Go: Once a week, stop by to pick up a ready-to-eat meal and small snack—great for busy days.

 Location and hours